Connect with us

 I know there’s still hope for all of us, for all of us na hindi na-draft tonight.”

-While seeing 11 out of 38 hopefuls called to the stage at Novotel Manila in Cubao without hearing her name might be viewed as a setback in her professional volleyball journey, Monares is taking it in stride.
+Monares watched as 11 out of 38 hopefuls were called to the stage at Novotel Manila in Cubao without hearing her name.
+And while it could be seen as a setback in her professional volleyball journey, she is taking it in stride.

 And after turning a combined seven-win campaign across Seasons 84 to 86 into near Final Four breakthroughs in Season 87 (sixth place, 6-8) and Season 88 (sixth place, 5-9), Monares knows she has weathered tougher battles — and that missing out on draft night is just another hurdle she is willing to clear.